 - Marketability (25%) -- Does the idea have practical applications?
 Is there a well-defined, significant market for its use?

 - Upload at least one (but no more than three) visual illustrations.
-File type options: PDF, GIF, JPEG, PNG.
+File type options: PDF(single-page), GIF, JPEG, PNG.
 The visual illustration(s) should complement your entry description and can be drawings, photos, charts, or CAD images.

 Entries submitted without an illustration automatically will be disqualified, no exceptions.
 We cannot accept PowerPoint presentations, white papers, or other documents as illustrations.
 All descriptive text should be entered in the space provided on the Entry Form.
 Text on illustrations should be limited to captions or call outs.